missionpinball/mpf-docs/hardware/multimorphic/switches_p_roc.rst

 Choosing direct versus matrix switches
 --------------------------------------

-The only different between direct and matrix switches is in how they're wired.
+The only difference between direct and matrix switches is in how they're wired.
-(Matrix switches use less wire, but require diodes on the switches and are harder to troubleshoot.
+Matrix switches use less wire, but require diodes on the switches and are harder to troubleshoot.
 Direct switches are easier to wire, but they require more wire and you're limited to 24 (or 32) of them.